Upgrade Your Lawn with Grass that Grows Slowly

 If you're establishing a new lawn, the technique is different.
 The key is to remove all existing plants before spreading seed—just as you would when planting any type of grass seed.

-After sowing, roll the soil surface with a soil roller to ensure good seed-soil contact.
-Cover the area lightly with straw and follow the watering routine described above.
+- After sowing, roll the soil surface with a soil roller to ensure good seed-soil contact.
+Cover the area lightly with straw and follow the watering routine described below.

 For the first three weeks, water lightly in the morning and midafternoon—unless rainfall is abundant.
 This is essential to good germination.
-A battery-powered irrigation timer and tripod sprinklers will make it easy.
+A battery-powered irrigation timer and high-rise sprinklers will make it easy.

 In spring, weed control is essential.
 Eradicate invading broadleaf weeds—such as dandelions and plantains—with spot treatments of a chelated-iron herbicide, which is a man-made version of a chemical compound that occurs naturally in the soil.
 When used according to the label, chelated iron poses little or no risk to wildlife and serves as fertilizer for the turf.
 Crabgrass may be more troublesome, but it can be forestalled.
 In early spring—when the forsythias bloom—apply a pre-emergent, low-toxicity crabgrass preventer.
 By early summer, the fine fescue turf will be weed- and pest-resistant.
 And you can spend your time playing or picnicking, rather than trudging behind a mower.